moratilla/www.moratilla.com/_talks/devops-workshop.md

 ### Second talk

-The following talk I was asked to use IBM Tools like Bluemix, Pipeline and UrbanCode Deploy to adapt the toolchain to propietary solutions owned by IBM.
+The following talk I was asked to use IBM Tools like Bluemix, Pipeline and UrbanCode Deploy to adapt the toolchain to proprietary solutions owned by IBM.

 I learned a lot here, as I was not used to these tools, and it's not common for a team to work with commercial apps in our job.

-I liked the bluemix platform and the pipeline CI tool.
+I liked the IBM Bluemix platform and the pipeline CI tool.
 Easy to use and very portable to other platforms as they were based on the Cloud Foundry foundation.

 Also the IBM UrbanCode Deploy tool is a planning tool for deploy code.
-You can manage systems with agents and create a catalogue of applications and resources so you can schedule an automatic deployment, and follow all the aspects of the deployment process.
+You can manage systems with agents and create a catalog of applications and resources so you can schedule an automatic deployment, and follow all the aspects of the deployment process.
 Open issues, see reports, check versions deployed...